 If you do not live in a rent-controlled apartment, there are no restrictions on rent increases other than those imposed by your lease or rental agreement.
-If you have a month-to-month lease, the landlord could raise the rent every month, though if it’s an increase of 10% of more he would have to give a 60-day notice to raise it.
+If you have a month-to-month lease, the landlord could raise the rent every month, though if it’s an increase of more than 10% he would have to give a 90-day notice to raise it.

 Some increases in rent controlled apartments (i.e., pass-throughs that are not the normal allowable yearly rent increase) require Rent Board approval, others do not.
 It is a good idea to check with us or with the Rent Board to determine if your passthrough is legal.

 Landlords of a rent controlled building are allowed annual rent increases set by the Rent Board.
 On March 1st of every year, the Rent Board publishes the allowable rent increase for the following twelve months.
 Annual rent increases do not require Rent Board approval.
-However, a tenant must be given a written 30-day notice of a rent increase (unless it’s 10% or more, then it’s a 60-day notice).
+However, a tenant must be given a written 30-day notice of a rent increase (unless it’s more than 10%, then it’s a 90-day notice).

 Banking is when a landlord chooses not to impose a rent increase at the time it becomes due (on the tenant’s anniversary date), but instead imposes it at a later time, which could be years later.
 Increases can be banked back to the beginning of someone’s tenancy.
 A new landlord can charge banked increases that the previous landlord didn’t take.
-If the increase is 10% or more, then the landlord must give a 60-day notice.
-Less than 10%, it’s a 30-day notice.
+If the increase is more than 10%, then the landlord must give a 90-day notice, as per CA Civil Code 827 (3).
+10% or less, it’s a 30-day notice.

 To calculate the proper amount of a banked increase, it’s necessary to know the allowable rent increase for each year.
 When figuring out the banked increase, add up all the percentages for the years, for example, .8 + .6 = 1.4%.
 Multiply the 1.4% by your current rent (called the “base rent”), and you have the amount the rent can be raised.